aleffert/dials/README.md

 ### Usage

 Dials comes with two plugins that require no additional work on your part: The Views plugin and the Network Requests plugin.
 However, the Views plugin gains additional power if you extend it to support your custom views.
-See the documentation for more details.
+See the [documentation on supporting custom views](Documentation/custom-views.md) for more information.

+The Control Panel plugin requires you to declare in your code each control that should appear in the desktop control panel.
+See the [documentation on adding controls to the control panel](Documentation/control-panel.md) for more information.

+### Contributing

+Dials welcomes your contributions for new editors, new plugins, smarter code understanding, or any other cool idea you come up with.
+We're also always happy to see smaller things like documentation improvements, unit tests, or general housekeeping.
+You're also encouraged to publish free standing Dials plugins like [Snaps](http://github.com/aleffert/snaps/) that aren't part of the core Dials distribution.